Any to Full: Prompting Depth Anything for Depth Completion in One Stage: Any2Full

 To overcome this limitation, we \textbf{reformulate} depth completion as a scale-prompting adaptation of pretrained MDE models. \cref{fig:framework} (a) illustrates our one-stage framework Any2Full, where depth inputs are encoded into scale prompts that modulate pretrained MDE features to produce \textit{scale-consistent} relative depth, which can be converted to metric depth using a single global scale and bias (as analyzed in Supp.~\ref{supsec:scale}).
 This formulation enables the model to inherit the domain-general geometric priors of a pretrained MDE backbone.

 Formally, given a pretrained MDE model $\mathcal{M}$, an RGB image $\mathbf{I}$ and a raw depth map $\mathbf{D}_s$, our goal is to estimate a dense metric depth $\hat{\mathbf{D}}_f$.
 To bridge the gap between sparse metric observations and the MDE's relative representation, we first normalize $\mathbf{D}_s$ into $\tilde{\mathbf{D}}_s$ by removing global scale and bias while preserving inter-point scale ratios as scale cues (details in Supp.~\ref{supsec:norm}).
-We then employ a \textbf{Scale-aware Prompt Encoder (SAPE)}, denoted as $\mathcal{G}$ to convert $\tilde{\mathbf{D}}_s$ into a scale prompt that modulates the features of $\mathcal{M}$ to produce a scale-consistent relative prediction Finally, the relative prediction $\hat{\tilde{\mathbf{D}}}_f $ is aligned with the raw metric depth $\mathbf{D}_s$ via non-parametric least-squares fit~\cite{ranftl2020towards} to recover the dense metric depth $\hat{\mathbf{D}}_f$.
+We then employ a \textbf{Scale-aware Prompt Encoder (SAPE)}, denoted as $\mathcal{G}$ to convert $\tilde{\mathbf{D}}_s$ into a scale prompt that modulates the features of $\mathcal{M}$ to produce a scale-consistent relative prediction